Sports Injury Claims

 Contact Jefferies Solicitors today to start your claim

 If you’ve been injured while playing sport or as a spectator, our experienced team of solicitors can help you.
-Call us today on 0800 342 3206 or get in touch by completing a form on this website.
+Call us today on 0800 342 3206 or get in touch by completing our claim form.